FAQ

 Adrian Schep

 Bringing over two decades of expertise in couple relationship training and support, including pre-marital counselling, relationship strengthening, and conflict resolution, and have broad experience in cross-cultural settings and faith-based organisations.
-He holds a Post-Graduate Certificate in Counselling and is on track to complete Masters in Counselling by 2025.
+Adrian holds a Masters of Counselling, Torrens University (2025), and Post-Graduate Diploma of Counselling, Torrens University (2025).

-• Yes, apart from normal business hours, we offer counselling sessions by appointment, early evenings and Saturday mornings.
+• Yes, apart from normal business hours, we offer after hours counselling sessions for early evenings and Saturday mornings.
+Book Evening/Weekend.

 • Counselling is person-centred therapy supporting you through life-transitions, bereavement, anxiety or depression helping you to gain more understanding of your behaviours, decisions and choices.
 Within a therapeutic setting, in-person therapy promotes a more a tactile experience and direct connection through unspoken feelings, while telehealth video therapy provides convenience and greater discretion.